Skablam/Flask-Docker-Example/README.md

 Run the container with:

-docker run -d -P skablam/flask_example python /app.py
+docker run -d -p 5000:5000 skablam/flask_example python /app.py

 Find the ip address that Boot2Docker is using with: